shabbirshuvo/shabbirshuvo/README.md

 ## 🚀 About Me
-I am a Software Engineer, Artificial Intelligence, Machine Learning Engineer & Researcher
+I am a Software Engineer, Artificial Intelligence (Machine and Deep Learning) Engineer & Researcher

 I have good knowledge of Python and basic knowledge of C++ and Java.
 Additionally, I have a working knowledge of SQL, HTML, CSS, and Javascript.